lukesUbuntu/virtualmin_blesta/README.md

 ![Databases](http://i.imgur.com/7i5DLMa.png)

 ####### NOTES #######
-This is first initial release so please use at your *own risk*, I have done a ton of *sandbox* testing, and only several **live** testing, please [submit](https://github.com/lukesUbuntu/gogetsslv2/issues) any issues, and check [todo list](#-todo)
+ Plugin in BETA so please check [Todo Status](https://github.com/lukesUbuntu/virtualmin_blesta/issues/11) or [Current Project Status](https://github.com/lukesUbuntu/virtualmin_blesta/projects/2) before installing.

 ## Installation instructions
 ### Via Git
-1. CD into blesta root folder */components/modules* directory
+1. clone repo into your blesta modules folder eg `cd /home/blesta_install/public_html/components/modules`
 2. run `$ git clone https://github.com/lukesUbuntu/virtualmin_blesta.git`
-3. Go to Blesta Admin, and click on Setings->Modules and it will list the Virtualmin module, Click on "INSTALL"
+3. Go to Blesta Admin, and click on Settings->Modules and it will list the Virtualmin module, Click on "INSTALL"
 4. Go to Virtualmin module and add your Virtualmin Server Details.

 #### Via FTP
 1. [Download](https://github.com/lukesUbuntu/virtualmin_blesta/archive/master.zip) this module
 2. Uncompress file,and rename folder to *virtualmin_blesta*
-3. Upload *virtualmin_blesta* folder to your blesta root dir to */componets/modules/* directory.
+3. Upload *virtualmin_blesta* folder to your blesta root dir to */components/modules/* directory.
-3. Go to Blesta Admin, and click on Setings->Modules and it will list the Virtualmin module, Click on "INSTALL"
+3. Go to Blesta Admin, and click on Settings->Modules and it will list the Virtualmin module, Click on "INSTALL"
 4. Go to Virtualmin module and add your Virtualmin Server Details.